rebelsky/sams-assorted-musings-reflections/doug-caulkins.md

 ---

-Doug, as I wrote this essay, I realized that I've perhaps challenged you a bit too much.
+Doug, as I wrote this essay, I realized that I've perhaps challenged you a bit too much over the years.
 I sincerely apologize.  *Thank you* so much for all that you've done and do for the College.

 ---